 TIP: Want to find out what you can save quickly, check out our Subsidy Calculator.

-Below are the 2018 Federal Poverty Guidelines that went into effect on January 13, 2018.
+Below are the 2019 Federal Poverty Guidelines that went into effect in early 2019.
 These guidelines are the key to all cost assistance under the Affordable Care Act, specifically these guidelines are used for:

-- 2019 marketplace cost assistance on all marketplace health plans held in 2019 and purchased during open enrollment for 2019 (which starts in 2018, and which is why it uses the 2018 levels).
+- 2020 marketplace cost assistance on all marketplace health plans held in 2020 and purchased during open enrollment for 2020 (which happens at the end of 2019)